nataliepoorcreations/Wine_Reviews_Project/README.md

 ## Machine Learning Module
 * Takes in data in from the provisional database.
 Temporarily using csv but will convert to database.
 * Outputs label(s) for input data.
+* Aassit consumers in predicting wines they will be interested in trying based on their prefrences.

 <img width="1083" alt="Screen Shot 2022-10-27 at 6 13 57 PM" src="https://user-images.githubusercontent.com/106033535/198408258-68e26abc-9017-4d52-a24c-8026c337aa0e.png">